sparkflows/sparkflows-docs/docs/installation/configuration/running-as-service.rst

 Verify using the steps below:

-- Refresh the systemd configuration files
+- Refresh the systemd configuration files:

 ::

    systemctl daemon-reload

-- enable the service (if required) to start automatically at boot
+- Enable the service (if required) to start automatically at boot:

 ::

     systemctl enable fire.service

-- Verify the systemd unit file configuration
+- Verify the systemd unit file configuration:

 ::